rudrajit1729/CodeBucket/Automation_Bucket/weather_slack_bot/README.md

 ## Prerequisites
 * python-dotenv - Library for managing environment variables
 * requests - library for sending http get and post requests (used here to send get request to OpenWeatherMap API)
-* slackbot - Library for managing bot status
+* slackbot - Library for interacting with bots

 ## How to run the script
 Python 3.8